Formal Methods and Functional Programming

 • Chris Okasaki.
 Purely Functional Data Structures.
 Cambridge University Press, 1998.

 • Harold Abelson and Gerald Jay Sussman with Julie Sussman.
 Structure and Interpretation of Computer Programs.
-MIT Press, 1996. (external pagefull version online)
+MIT Press, 1996. (external page full version online)

 JavaScript has been disabled in your browser